Harmony Corruption

-Harmony Corruption is the third studio album by British grindcore band Napalm Death, released in July 1990 on Earache Records.
+Harmony Corruption is the third studio album by British grindcore band Napalm Death.
+It was released in the UK by Earache Records on 30 July 1990 and in the United States by Combat Records on 7 December 1990.
 This is the first album by the band recorded as a five piece.

 Background and recording

 Notably, it was recorded in the spring of 1990 at Morrisound Recording in Tampa, Florida, where many classic death metal albums were recorded.
 It is the first Napalm Death album to feature Mark "Barney" Greenway as the vocalist and Americans Mitch Harris and Jesse Pintado as guitarists, and the last with Mick Harris on drums.
 Greenway tracked all of his vocals in one day while stoned on marijuana.
 The band members slept on the couch at the Morbid Angel house during the album's recording.
 Guitarist Mitch Harris recalled the process: "We spent five days a week for two solid months, learning, practicing the songs upside down inside out without a penny to our names, in a different country, all alone, but we had each other."
 Additionally, members of prominent Florida Death Metal bands Glen Benton (of Deicide) and John Tardy (of Obituary) were guest vocalists for the song "Unfit Earth".